perry-mitchell/perrymitchell.net/src/posts/2014-01-22-logmein-subscription-only/index.md

 ---
 layout: post
 title: LogMeIn service to become subscription only
-excerpt: The remote-control service [LogMeIn](https://secure.logmein.com/) has stated that all of its free re...
+excerpt: The remote-control service LogMeIn has stated that all of its free remote control services will become subscription only in just a few days.
+This mean...
+slug: logmein-subscription-only
+permalink: article/logmein-subscription-only/index.html
 date: 2014-01-22
 updatedDate: 2014-01-22
 tags: